GilchristTech/flef/README.md

 ## Installation

-`flef` is a simple bash script with no dependencies, and as an opinionated shell tool oriented around the home directory, it is recommended to install for a single user without root privileges.
+`flef` is a simple bash script with (almost&ast;) no dependencies, and as an opinionated shell tool oriented around the home directory, it is recommended to install for a single user without root privileges.
 After cloning the repo, it can be installed by copying the `flef.sh` file anywhere in your `PATH`, creating a link to that file, or by creating an alias to the `flef.sh` script.
 For convenience, there is an interactive `install.sh` script, which attempts to automate a setup.

 To clone the repo and run the installer, one can run the following:
 ```bash